zeek/zeek/scripts/base/bif/event.bif.zeek.rst

 :zeek:id:`connection_state_remove`: :zeek:type:`event`                                                 Generated when a connection's internal state is about to be removed from
                                                                                                        memory.
 :zeek:id:`connection_status_update`: :zeek:type:`event`                                                Generated in regular intervals during the lifetime of a connection.
+:zeek:id:`connection_successful`: :zeek:type:`event`                                                   Generated for every new connection that is deemed "successful" according to
+                                                                                                       transport-layer-dependent criteria.
 :zeek:id:`connection_timeout`: :zeek:type:`event`                                                      Generated when a TCP connection timed out.
 :zeek:id:`content_gap`: :zeek:type:`event`                                                             Generated when Zeek detects a gap in a reassembled TCP payload stream.
 :zeek:id:`dns_mapping_altered`: :zeek:type:`event`                                                     Generated when an internal DNS lookup produced a different result than in